Mary’s Meals feeds 204 children every school day in Niger!Published on

 Life in Niger

-Niger is currently ranked 189 out of 189 countries in the Human Development Index (HDI) and is one of the poorest and least developed places in the world.
+Niger is currently ranked 189 out of 191 countries and territories in the Human Development Index (HDI) and is one of the poorest and least developed places in the world.
 An estimated 16.1 million people have insufficient food intake and nearly half of all children under five suffer from chronic malnutrition.
-44.5% of the population of Niger lives below the International Poverty Line of $1.90 per day.
+World Bank estimates 50.63% of the population of Niger lives below the International Poverty Line ($2.15 per day).

 One of the largest land-locked countries in West Africa, the country takes its name from the Niger river.
 Over 80% of its land is located in the Sahara Desert, making it one of the world’s hottest nations.